OLC-Bioinformatics/ConFindr/docs/install.md

 With bioconda running, you can install ConFindr with the following command:

 `conda install -c bioconda confindr`

-You may need to update the version of bbmap within the ConFindr install as the most recent version isn't always used (this will be fixed in the near future) - to do so:

-`conda update bbmap`

 With that done, typing `confindr.py` will bring access the ConFindr pipeline.
 See the [Usage](usage.md) section for instructions on how to use ConFindr, including a ConFindr run on an example dataset.